cburdine/materials-ml-workshop/MaterialsML/python/getting_started.md

 ### Installing Packages

 First, let's try to install the latest version of the `numpy` package.
 To start, open up a terminal on your system.
 On most systems can be done by hitting the Start key and searching for the program "Command Prompt" (Windows) or "Terminal" (MacOS, Linux).
-After running the program, you should see a prompt that looks something like:
+After running the program, you should see a prompt where you can type in commands.

-(Image Here)

-Type the following command into the terminal:
+Type the following command into the terminal and hit Enter:

 ```
 pip install numpy
 ```

-The output should look something like this:

-(Image Here)
+After the installation finishes, you should see no error messages (usually appearing as red text) in the terminal.

 :::{important}

 On some systems, such as Linux and Mac OS, you may need to instead use the command  `python -m pip install <package>` or `pip3 install <package>`. where `<package>` is the name of the package you want to install.
-If you are using Anaconda, you will need to run `conda install <package>`.
+If you are using Anaconda and installing the package with pip does not work, you can try installing it with `conda install <package>`.
 :::

 Note that if you are using Google Colab, several of the most commonly used packages (such as `numpy`) come pre-installed.
 However, if you are trying to install a package that does not come pre-installed, you will need to install it by invoking these commands inside the notebook.
 This works inside Jupyter notebooks also, but it should only be used as a last resort.
 See the dropdown block below for more details:

 :::{admonition} Installing packages inside Google Colab
 :class: important, dropdown

+If you are using Google Colab, many packages will already be installed for you.

 To see if a package is already installed in Google Colab (or in a Jupyter Notebook), try to import it in a Python code cell and see if it imports successfully.
 You can do this by executing the line:
 ```